A Guy in a Garage

 That pretty much sums it up.
 I like to tell people I'm a crazy guy building a cross between a flying car and a jetpack, but at the end of the day I just really believe in what I'm trying to do and never learned how to take no for an answer.

-There have been tons of people who have helped over the years, especially friends and family who have provided invaluable advice, support, and skills.
+Although I've been the only person working on it full-time, there have been tons of people who have helped over the years, especially friends and family who have provided invaluable advice, support, and skills.
 For example, I had no idea how to do anything in CAD when I started, so a friend of mine helped me to design parts I needed and teach me how to use the software.
 Or the countless times I needed help with testing and friends graciously offered their time to do free physical labor.

 While it's fun to be able to say I built a personal flying machine in a garage, it's only the first (and arguably easiest) step of many.
 I'm sort of working alone on this by choice, because I'm really, really optimistic and think that each prototype won't take long to finish and of course, this one's going to work!
 In the end, I didn't spend enough time looking for a co-founder because I was worried the concept wouldn't work at all.
 I'm fine wasting my own time on something that won't work, but I'd feel awful if I ended up wasting someone else's time on something that didn't work.
 Maybe that makes me a bad entrepreneur, but it's important to me to treat others like I'd want them to treat me.